javapark1/hazelcast-addon-bundles/help/bundle-imdg-3.12.6-cluster-app-db-perf_test_db/README.md

 ## Configuring MySQL

 The 'db' cluster has been preconfigured to connect to MySQL on localhost with the user name `root` and the password `MySql123`.
-Change the user name and password in `etc/hibernate.cfg-mysql.xml`.
+You can change the user name and password in `etc/hibernate.cfg-mysql.xml`.

 *If you have a database other than MySQL than follow the instructions in the [Replacing MySQL with Another Database](#replacing-mysql-with-another-database) section.*